A Guide to Iceland Weather and Climate

 December in Iceland is the official month of the winter wonderland!
 As the rain shifts to snow and the air becomes drier, you are very likely to start experiencing those perfect -5°C days with classic Christmas weather.
 When it isn’t too cold to play in the snow and not too warm for the snow to melt.

 Iceland's weather in December is known for being cold and dark.
 You are likely to experience as little as 2 hours of daylight if you’re in the north and 4 hours in the south.

 What is Left to Say About the Iceland Weather?

 As you can see, Iceland weather by month can differ tremendously as the seasons change.
+Finding out what is the best month to travel to Iceland solely depends on your preferences.
 Iceland is a robust country with weather that is as likely to challenge your resilience as well as reward it.
 Once you're there, don't forget to check the weather forecast page daily to always be on the safe side.

 Bear in mind the wind in Iceland can be quite strong, when the wind blows, it really blows!
 So, sturdy clothing and an open mindset are must-haves to truly enjoy everything the island has to offer.

 If you want to have adventures, late spring and summer are the best seasons to visit.
 For a calm winter getaway with tranquil nature and dazzling light displays in the sky, mid-winter will be your best choice.
 If you want to see, feel, and listen to the full-force display of the powerful weather, late fall or early spring won’t disappoint.